 - DIMACS office hours are from 8:30am to 4:30pm.
 However, sometimes office staff may be in the office earlier or later than these times.
 DIMACS offices are closed on the weekend.
 The double doors on the 4th floor are unlocked at 8:00am and locked at 6:00pm, Monday through Friday.
 During the weekend the double doors remain locked.

 - DIMACS Passcard & Office Key

 - You should have already received a passcard and an office key.
 The passcard is used to get into the CoRE Building and the DIMACS corridors when the main lobby doors or double doors on the 4th floor are locked.
 The key to your office will also open the DIMACS kitchen and the mail/copy/printer room.
-Both the passcard and the office key must be returned to one of the Graduate Coordinators at the end of the program.
+Both the passcard and the office key must be returned to the Graduate Coordinator at the end of the program.
 If either or both are not returned, there will be a charge.